 It is best to get a CERTIFIED FINANCIAL PLANNER™ professional to assist with getting your plan in place.
 Depending on the complexity of the newfound wealth, you may also need an attorney and a CPA.
 Doing so could save you time, money, and stress.

-Do your homework when selecting your team, check backgrounds, expertise, ask for references, and conduct interviews to determine if they are a good fit.
+Do your homework when selecting your team, check backgrounds and expertise, ask for references, and conduct interviews to determine if they are a good fit.

 The National Association of Personal Financial Advisors – NAPFA https://www.napfa.org/find-an-advisor#tab=filters